 Who we are, and what we do

-Wilson Field is a firm of licensed insolvency practitioners, offering free advice and a range of insolvency procedures tailored to suit your needs.
+Wilson Field’s licensed insolvency practitioners are licensed by the ICAEW, offering free advice and a range of insolvency procedures tailored to suit your needs.
 We work with limited companies and individuals looking for assistance in business recovery, turnaround and closure.
 We’ve been in business since 2001, our staff have a plethora of experience in a variety of backgrounds, and we have developed a strong working relationship with HMRC.

-All our advice is licensed and regulated by the ICAEW, so by speaking to us; you can be sure you’re getting help appropriate for your circumstances.
+All our insolvency practitioners’ advice is licensed and regulated by the ICAEW, so by speaking to us; you can be sure you’re getting help appropriate for your circumstances.

 Help for companies